warwick358/glowbitclolurtiltutorial/colourtilt.md

 ```

 ## step 2
+Setup
-make sure that the pin = "0" this is where we connect the wire on the microbit.
+Make sure that the pin = "0" this is where we connect the wire on the microbit.
 Then change the number of LED's to "13" this is how many lights we have on the GlowBit.
-alos make sure the LED'd are set as "RGB" this is the tupe of light we have.
+Alos make sure the LED'd are set as "RGB" this is the type of light we have.

 ```blocks